Right to Manage vs Collective Enfranchisement

 What are the benefits of collective enfranchisement?

 The main benefit of the collective enfranchisement process is that all participating tenants can then receive a share in the building’s freehold, but enfranchisement also offers all of the benefits that Right to Manage does.
+As such, a collective enfranchisement claim can also allow flat owners to benefit from improved property values and greater control over their building management.
+The new company will be responsible for managing the service charge, including the collection and administration of service charge accounts.

-How do you qualify for collective enfranchisement?
+How do qualifying leaseholders qualify for collective enfranchisement?

 Do all leaseholders have to agree to buy the freehold?